youngkin/hugoblog/content/post/spidotmatrixmodule.md

 ## Overview

 This is the seventh article in a series that explores [GPIO programming on a Raspberry Pi](https://youngkin.github.io/categories/gpio/).
-It describes how to control Serial Peripheral Interface (SPI) peripherals such as the MAX7219 LED Dot Matrix Display Module.
+It describes how to control Serial Peripheral Interface (SPI) peripherals such as the [MAX7219 LED Dot Matrix Display Module](https://datasheets.maximintegrated.com/en/ds/MAX7219-MAX7221.pdf).

 There are 2 approaches to reading this article.
-The first is to focus only on the SPI and dot matrix display aspects of the article.
-The second approach is to do this as well as exploring how to control SPI peripherals by directly accessing the SPI register set on the BCM2835 instead of using a 3rd party library.
+The first is to focus only on the SPI and dot matrix display aspects of the article by skipping the [Controlling the MAX7219 - direct interaction with the BCM2835](./#controlling-the-max7219---direct-interaction-with-the-bcm2835) section.
+The second approach involves also learning how to control SPI peripherals by directly accessing the SPI register set instead of using a 3rd party library.
+This requires reading the [Controlling the MAX7219 - direct interaction with the BCM2835](./#controlling-the-max7219---direct-interaction-with-the-bcm2835) section.

 If the second approach is taken, then the [Raspberry Pi GPIO - Introduction To Programming Broadcom BCM2835 ARM Peripherals](https://youngkin.github.io/post/gpioprogramming/) article should be considered a prerequisite of this article.
 That article introduces key techniques for directly controlling peripherals connected to the BCM2835, or more generally, the GPIO interface on the Raspberry Pi.
 Those key concepts include: